Table of Contents

 Loop diuretic is a powerful inhibitor of Na+-K+-2Cl− cotransporter in the luminal membrane of the thick ascending limb of Henle’s loop, which acts by competing with the chloride site (seemingly the second chloride binding site).

 |Electrolyte||Reference range (mmol/L)|

 This inhibitory effect of loop diuretics results in a decreased rate of sodium, chloride, potassium and other electrolytes reabsorption from these tubules into the medullary interstitium, thus inhibiting the formation of hypertonic medullary fluid.
-This leads to high osmotic pressure inside the renal tubules associated with low osmolarity of the medullary interstitial fluid, which results in:
+This leads to high osmotic pressure inside the renal tubules associated with a low osmolarity of the medullary interstitial fluid, which results in:

-An increased sodium excretion (natriuresis) and an increased excretion of other electrolytes, such as chloride and potassium.
+An increased sodium excretion (natriuresis) and increased excretion of other electrolytes, such as chloride and potassium.
 Magnesium and calcium reabsorption is also inhibited because their absorption in the thick ascending limb depends mainly on the positive lumen voltage gradient, which is lost with loop diuretics usage.

 A decreased in the reabsorption of water from the collecting ducts and descending loop of Henle into the hypotonic medullary fluid, due to the loss of the osmotic driving force of water into the hypotonic medullary interstitium → resulting in an increase in the urine output (diuresis) as great as 25 times of normal urine output.

 Thus, loop diuretics aims to increase sodium excretion from the body with a subsequent increase in urine output resulting in a decrease in the extracellular fluid (ECF) volume in the clinical conditions that are associated with extracellular fluid (ECF) expansion, such as hypertension and edema.